gevent is a coroutine-based Python networking library.

 >>> import gevent >>> from gevent import socket >>> urls = ['www.google.com', 'www.example.com', 'www.python.org'] >>> jobs = [gevent.spawn(socket.gethostbyname, url) for url in urls] >>> gevent.joinall(jobs, timeout=2) >>> [job.value for job in jobs] ['22.214.171.124', '126.96.36.199', '188.8.131.52']

-That’s what monkey patching for.
+That’s what monkey patching is for.
 The functions in gevent.monkey carefully replace functions and classes in the standard socket module with their cooperative counterparts.
-That way even the modules that are unaware of gevent can benefit from running in multi-greenlet environment.
+That way even the modules that are unaware of gevent can benefit from running in a multi-greenlet environment.

 >>> from gevent import monkey; monkey.patch_socket() >>> import urllib2 # it's usable from multiple greenlets now

 Unlike other network libraries, in similar fashion to eventlet, gevent starts the event loop implicitly in a dedicated greenlet.
 There’s no reactor that you must call a run() or dispatch() function on.
 When a function from gevent’s API wants to block, it obtains the Hub instance - a greenlet that runs the event loop - and switches to it.
 If there’s no Hub instance yet, one is created on the fly.